-Mexico’s Lopez Obrador to ask Biden for help with coronavirus vaccines in virtual summit
+Mexico’s López Obrador to ask Biden for help with coronavirus vaccines in virtual summit

-Mexico has scrambled to get shots, signing agreements for seven different vaccines that have been approved or are in testing, but they have been slow to arrive.
-About 2.5 million people in Mexico had received at least one dose as of Sunday; the number in the United States is around 50 million.
+Mexico has scrambled to get shots, signing agreements for seven vaccines that have been approved or are in testing, but they have been slow to arrive.
+About 2.5 million people in Mexico had received at least one dose as of Sunday; the number in the United States is about 50 million.

 López Obrador has emerged as a vocal critic of global inequity in the distribution of the vaccines.
 He confirmed in his morning news conference Monday that it would be a top subject at the session with Biden.